M17-Project/m17-tools/README.md

 ### Prerequisites

-This code requires the codec2-devel, boost-devel, gtest-devel, libgl-dev, libasound2-dev, and xorg-dev packages be installed.
+This code requires the codec2-devel, boost-devel, gtest-devel [and libgl-dev, libasound2-dev, and xorg-dev for the gui app] packages be installed.

 It also requires a modern C++17 compiler (GCC 8 minimum).

-### Build steps
+### Build steps - All apps
     sudo apt-get install libgl-dev xorg-dev libasound2-dev
     cd m17-tools
     cd thirdparty/rtaudio